NethermindEth/horus-checker/README.md

 Horus is supported on Linux and MacOS (including AArch64 Macs)!

-We also have instructions for [installing with Docker](#quick-installation-with-docker) if you want to run Horus in a container.
+We also have instructions for [installing with Docker](#quick-installation-using-docker) if you want to run Horus in a container.

 ### Prerequisites